STUCK in API-Hell

 It doesn’t say anything else about anything really because we haven’t got shared definitions and boxes of what should be included in reference to what a tree is.
 It is partly to define the size of the boxes and what they are and also a part where we can standardize a subset of an industry with the same tagging conventions/standards.

 I could write 30 more pages on this matter but let’s move on to the final words.

 Artificial Intelligence and Machine learning needs more than a handshake

-The truth is that the majority of the efforts out there today are spent on 80-90% cleaning of data, the sense making part.
+The truth is that the majority of the efforts out there today are spent on 80-90% cleaning of data, the sense-making part.
 And 10-20% on the part where the value actually gets derived.
 So this is an immediate problem that needs to be solved.
-Because leveraging data with Artificial Intelligence and Machine Learning is crucial for us to really make sens of the data and to achieve results never before possible.
+Because leveraging data with Artificial Intelligence and Machine Learning is crucial for us to really make sense of the data and to achieve results never before possible.

 The solutions to all of these problems

 As discussed, APIs are a good start but don’t get fooled in thinking that the API economy is the end of all of our problems.
 As discussed over and over again (It’s important!) it might actually be the exact opposite and the beginning of a whole new set of problems as depicted above.

 The answer lies in standardized protocols which can harmonize data from different vendors, acting as a device to device communication protocol.
 Semantic interoperability, and how to solve this issue will be of major importance moving forward.
 Consider it as the rule book when having made a merger and how everyone should work.

 BACnet is the standardized bowl filled with pockets to fill with an industry-specific standard and IoT solutions.
 But the bowl and the BACnet objects within the protocol is what is needed and luckily we seem to be well on our way in realizing this for the betterment of all buildings and cities out there.